Natural Relief For Sweet Itch Sufferers From Naturally Animals

 There are many areas that may need addressing to resolve the symptoms of sweet itch.
 Not all may be applicable for one horse but if you have tried (and failed) to address sweet itch in your horse or pony, the following areas may need to be changed in terms of routine and diet and may help resolving the situation and making the summers more bearable for them.

 1. Diet – keep diet as simple as possible.
 Most ponies are unable to cope with the high levels of protein and sugars in many processed feeds.
 This can lead to toxins and sugars remaining in the blood.
-This is turn will attract the midge to feed on their blood.
+This will attract the midge to feed on their blood.
 Ensure all feeds (if needed at all) are molasses free!
 Also see Nutritional Supplements below!

 2. Barrier techniques – this relates to the use of rugs and fly masks that prevent the midges landing on the body and biting.
 You may also want to think about screens over stable doors if you are in an area that is very affected by midges.
 For horses wearing a fly rug take care to ensure your horse doesn’t get too hot under the rug as this will cause stress to your horse.